• +1-703-684-6777

 • Ground clearance to propeller assembly frame: 180 cm (5 feet, 11 inches)

-• Landing gear: Skid type landing gear, with a step for ease of entry and exit of the aircraft
+• Landing gear: Fixed skid landing gear, with a step for ease of entry and exit of the aircraft

 • Safety Features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers and motors on the aircraft so if one or more motors or propellers fail, the other working motors and propellers can safely land the aircraft.
 There is also an aircraft parachute.
 Has automatic altitude control, automatic gentle landing, crosswinds and turbulence is automatically compensated for.
 Redundancy has been built into the aircraft so if one critical system breaks, there are other same exact systems so the aircraft can continue flying and safely land.